linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation Models Routledge.md

 # 3. Accounting, Risk, and the Required Return

-With all the valuation models examined, one component has gone unmentioned: the required return,  $\rho$ .
+With all the valuation models examined, one component has gone unmentioned: the required return, $\rho$.
 Practitioners well know the sensitivity of a valuation to this input.
 Discount rates are compounded in many valuations—for period $t$ ahead, the discount rate is $\rho^t$ — so error in the rate has a significant effect.
 What is the required return?

 ```d2
 # Accounting, Risk, and Required Return